If you have read my newest novel, Just a Touch Away, you know that Hannah, the professional cuddler, has aphantasia, and so have I.

 Sapphic books about aphantasic characters

 People with aphantasia are still very underrepresented in fiction.
 I only know of two sapphic books (or any books in general) featuring a character with aphantasia:

 Write for Her by Kim Hartfield

-A free short story sequel to Just a Touch Away
+A free bonus scene to Just a Touch Away

-Hannah, my aphantasic character, and her love interest, Winter, didn’t want to say goodbye, so I wrote a short story sequel.
-If you’d like to read it, you can download “A Great Catch” as a free ebook!
+Hannah, my aphantasic character, and her love interest, Winter, didn’t want to say goodbye, so I wrote a bonus scene for them.
+If you’d like to read it, you can download “The Welcome Party” as a free ebook!